Couple Imprisoned for Contempt After Breaching Supreme Court Order

 A person may be found in contempt of court if they engage in an act that has the tendency to interfere with or undermine the authority, performance or dignity of the court or those who participate in court proceedings.

-The maximum penalty for the offence is 28 days in prison if the conduct occurs in Local or District Court proceedings, or at the discretion of the court if it relates to Supreme Court proceedings.
+The maximum penalty for the offence is 28 days in prison if the conduct occurs in Local or District Court proceedings, or at the discretion of the court if it relates to Supreme Court proceedings – meaning there is no maximum penalty in the Supreme Court.

 Egg-shell skull rule

-And indeed, if the respondents had been people with knowledge of the law their conduct may have been seen as even more egregious.
+Indeed, if the respondents had knowledge of the law their conduct may have been seen as even more egregious than it was.

-However, the ‘egg-shell skull rule’ posits that the subjective situations of those claiming to be aggrieved must be taken into account when determining the extent of any damages.
+However, the ‘egg-shell skull rule’ posits that a person claiming to be aggrieved must be taken as they are when it comes to determining the extent of any damages – regardless of their subjective (personal) circumstances.

-In the case brought by lawyer Laura Michelmore, the court found that she was indeed adversely affected by the allegations made by the trio of sovereign citizens, both in terms of her mental state and perceived reputational harm, and the fact she is a lawyer does not mean she cannot be so affected.
+In the case brought by lawyer Laura Michelmore, the court found that she was indeed mentally affected by the allegations made by the trio of sovereign citizens against her, both in terms of her mental state and perceived reputational harm – even though the allegations were made by persons of limited legal understanding – and that the fact she is a lawyer is inconsequential.

 Damages in defamation cases